GSTT-CSC/gstt-csc.github.io/_team_member/sophie.md

 ### CSC Team Role
 Sophie is currently working on improvements to Hazen, a quality assurance framework for MR imaging, and its web app version.
-She is also being trained to build, train, evakuate and deploy machine learning models.
+She is also being trained to build, train, evaluate and deploy machine learning models.
+As her first project, Sophie is working on the MRI wrist fracture detection model with Laurence and Dika.